CharReek/Project-5/README.md

 ### HTML Validation
 Homepage
 Product Page
-Product Detail Page
+Product Detail Page - No erros
-Shopping Bag
+Shopping Bag - No errors
 Checkout
-Accounts
+Accounts - No errors
-Profile
+Edit products - No errors
 ### Css Validation
-### Python validation
+Homepage - No errors
+Product Page - No errors
+Product Detail Page - No errors
+Shopping Bag - No errors
+Checkout No errors
+Accounts - No errors
+Edit products - No errors

 ## Tests
 I did not complete any automated test due to time constrains.